 If you are buying toys like crayons, art supplies, toys with liquids or sensory activities, make sure that the toys do not contain toxic chemicals.
 You can check the labels to make sure they are safe in case of accidental ingestion.

 Many kids like to bake with a tabletop cooking oven to make cookies and other sweet treats.
 If your child has food allergies, check the ingredients lists on any baking toys.

-Does The Toy Have Magnets?
+Does the Toy Have Magnets?

 Newer magnetic toys are fun and safe.
 These toys now have magnets safely encased in plastic.
-However, you should be mindful of toys with magnets in case parts become lose because they are very dangerous if swallowed.
+However, you should be mindful of toys with magnets in case parts become lost because they are very dangerous if swallowed.

-Make Sure That the Toy is Not Recalled
+Make Sure the Toy Is Not Recalled